Online sellers and service providers

 - Mr Felix, who makes online sales through Amazon US by identifying saleable products and fulfilling/coordinating orders in Singapore, takes photos of receipts whenever he buys inventory or pays for the cost of advertising, and uploads them onto an online folder.
 He keeps full record of his sales orders and also maintains a separate business bank account solely for the collection of payments from his customers.
 When audited by IRAS, Felix was able to readily produce documentary evidence to substantiate his reported income and expenses claims in his tax return.
 With that, the audit was completed expeditiously.

 ii) Declare your trade income

 In your tax return, you will be required to declare the total income earned from your online activities under the “Trade, Business, Profession or Vocation” section.

 From your statement of accounts, extract the relevant figures and report your trade income using a 4-line statement (or 2-line statement if your revenue does not exceed a specified threshold) in your income tax return.

-It is the total receipts from your online activities (e.g. sales proceeds from goods or services sold, advertising revenue, commission income etc).
+This refers to the total receipts from your online activities (e.g. sales proceeds from goods or services sold, advertising revenue, commission income, etc).

-It is the revenue figure less cost of goods sold.
+This refers to the revenue less cost of goods sold.

 Allowable Business Expenses

 Personal, private and capital expenses are not allowable for tax deduction.
-For details, please refer to Business Expenses.
+For details, please refer to Business expenses and deductions.

-It is the amount arrived at after deducting Allowable Business Expenses from Gross Profit/Loss.
+This refers to the amount after deducting Allowable Business Expenses from Gross Profit/Loss.